Wildlife Observation Center

 Chandler S. Robbins Memorial Viewing Platform

 The Chandler S. Robbins Memorial Viewing Platform is a two-level observation deck.
-The lower level is ADA compliant and raised about four feet from ground level.
+The lower level is raised about four feet from ground level.
 The upper level, accessible by stairs, is eight feet high.
 Both levels provide an expansive view of the refuge’s largest impoundment and the surrounding area.
 From this elevated viewpoint, visitors can see a wide variety of waterfowl and catch frequent glimpses of our resident bald eagles and other raptors.

 Chandler S. Robbins was a preeminent ornithologist and conservationist of the 20th century.
 He was a co-author of the popular Golden Guide: “Birds of North America: A guide to field identification” and was instrumental in organizing the North American Breeding Bird Survey in 1966, the primary monitoring program for birds in North America.
 The viewing platform, as well as the accessible boardwalk trail, were designed and constructed by volunteers.
 The project was made possible by a generous grant from the Robbins Family.